neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 ## Ways to Keep State

-When writing a use case, you may come across widgets that require you to keep some changing state outside of the widget.
+When writing a use case, you may come across widgets that require you to keep some changing state outside the widget.
 This state usually comes in one of two forms:
 - **Immutable state**: Often passed as a pair of a `value` and `onValueChanged` callback into the widget.
 - **Mutable state**: Often a controller or another object that has its own lifecycle and needs to be created and disposed of.

-A naive way to keep this state to wrap your returned use case widget in a [`StatefulWidget`](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) and manage the state there.
+A naive way to keep this state is to wrap your returned use case widget in a [`StatefulWidget`](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) and manage the state there.
 However, this requires a lot of boilerplate code.
 *Do not do this!*